apollographql/apollo-client/docs/source/advanced/caching.md

 cache: new Cache().restore(window.__APOLLO_STATE__)
 ```

-If you would like to learn more about server side rendering, please check our our more in depth guide [here](../features/server-side-rendering.html).
+If you would like to learn more about server side rendering, please check our our more in depth guide [here](/features/server-side-rendering/).

-<h3 id="persistence">Cache persistence</h3>
+### Cache persistence

 If you would like to persist and rehydrate your Apollo Cache from a storage provider like `AsyncStorage` or `localStorage`, you can use [`apollo-cache-persist`](https://github.com/apollographql/apollo-cache-persist). `apollo-cache-persist` works with all Apollo caches, including `InMemoryCache` & `Hermes`, and a variety of different [storage providers](https://github.com/apollographql/apollo-cache-persist#storage-providers).